Donrwalsh/Shop/README.md

 Using bootstrap for ease of frontend.
 Working with a single input field for level which returns info based on data from API.

+`>npm install @swimlane/ngx-datatable`

 ### TODO

+- FURNITURE AS A DATA TABLE WOOO.
+But don't change the database structure.
+I should only need an array of integers representing table levels to show data table stuff (and manage data that way too)

 - Proper formatting and commas on xp tnl input field.